-Step 1 – Remove fresh parsley leaves from the stems and pat the leaves dry.
+- To make parsley tea, remove fresh parsley leaves from the stems and pat the leaves dry.

-Step 2 – Bring the water to a boil in the pot.
+- Meanwhile, bring two cups of water to a boil in the pot.

-Step 5 – Pour mixture through strainer or coffee filter into cup.
+- Pour mixture through strainer or coffee filter into a cup.

-Step 6 – Add honey or lemon to taste, if desired, and then enjoy!
+- Add honey and lemon syrup to taste, if desired, and then enjoy!